 Federal Student Financial Aid Penalties for Drug Law Violations

 Lynn University provides to each student, upon enrollment, a separate, clear, and conspicuous written notice that advises the student that a conviction for any offense, during a period of enrollment for which the student was receiving Title IV, HEA program funds, under any federal or state law involving the possession or sale of illegal drugs will result in the loss of eligibility for any Title IV, HEA grant, loan, or work-study assistance.
-In addition, the University includes this information in the Academic Catalog and Financial Aid Handbook.
+In addition, the University includes this information in the Academic Catalog and undergraduate and graduate financial handbooks.

 Terms and Conditions of Accepting Financial Aid Award